dagraham/etm-dgraham/README.md

 When displaying the current week in agenda view, the entry for the current date begins with some special entries:

-	* _!_ inbox entries, if any, are listed first
+* *!* inbox entries, if any, are listed first
-	* _<_ pastdue warnings, if any, are listed next in descending order of the number of days they are past due
+* *<* pastdue warnings, if any, are listed next in descending order of the number of days they are past due
-	* _>_ beginby warnings, if any, are list next in ascending order of the number of days remaining After these special entries, the display continues with the normal agenda listing for a date
+* *>* beginby warnings, if any, are list next in ascending order of the number of days remaining

+After these special entries, the display continues with the normal agenda listing for a week day

 * date-only items, if any
-	* dated
+* datetime items sorted by start time

 While the views differ in many respects, they also share some common aspects: